 Your GoFundMe page will also reflect that you are raising funds on behalf of your beneficiary once the invite has been accepted.

 Please note, our payment processors are unable to send funds directly to a third party agency, such as a funeral home or bail bonds service, so please do not attempt to add them as your beneficiary.
 In these cases, it's best to personally withdraw the funds, and get them to the third party outside of GoFundMe.

-Customers who set up a Stripe account, in select European countries, upon fundraiser creation cannot set up a beneficiary invitation.
+Customers who set up a Stripe account in select European countries will not be able to send a beneficiary invitation through their account using the steps listed above.
 Instead, you can add your beneficiary’s bank information in your own account.
 This will only work for Stripe accounts.
 If you have a Stripe account in Canada, then you can follow steps 1-4 above to add a beneficiary to your campaign.

 Troubleshooting and FAQs

 For a full summary, and a helpful video on how to withdraw, please click here.

 If you see a screen similar to the one shown below, it means you are the GoFundMe Organizer and the beneficiary invitation has been sent.
 You can check the status of the beneficiary's withdrawals and see when they have withdrawn.